-To save on resources we create dead hedges from cut material.
-Pointed stakes are made and driven into the ground and then long thin branches are weaved in between the stakes to create a natural barrier.
-This is also extremely beneficial for birds, voles and insects by providing refuge and food.
+To save resources we create dead hedges from cut material.
+Pointed stakes are made and driven into the ground.
+Then long thin branches are weaved in between the stakes to create a natural barrier beneficial for birds, voles and insects by providing refuge and food.